 Just about anything can be adapted to film, including comic books, comic strips, news stories, biblical scripture, stage plays, children's books, poems, historical events, biographies, autobiographies, real-life or fictional events or occurrences, and more.
 It's all fair game, and I'm sure you can think of many instances where one or more of the items I just mentioned have been adapted to film.

-Those who write novels know that the number of people who watch movies greatly outnumber those who read books.
+Those of us who write novels and who study the writing of novels already know the number of people who watch movies greatly outnumber those who read books.
 That means having your book adapted to film can bring a writer a much wider audience.
-As someone who is writing a collection of novels ("Tales from the Quarters"), I know I would love to see any or all of my stories adapted for the big screen.
-Only one of my novels has been published (Silver: Currents of Change by Beax Rivers), and seven others are in various stages of completion.
-Although I'm writing my ten-book collection for print, I still cannot help but imagine every scene I write as a scene in a movie.
+As someone who is now writing book six of a ten-book collection of novels (a collection I titled "Color of Love"), I would love to see any or all of my stories adapted for the big screen.
+Although I self-published two of my novels, (Silver: Currents of Change and Gold: The Heat of Refinement) using my pen name, Beax Rivers, I am now revising both novels and I have become an independent publisher.
+Therefore, after revising, I will be reprinting/publishing my first two novels (and every subsequent novel) in my collection under my own imprint, and under my name, S.B.
+Middlebrook, as author.
+I will continue using my pen name for my children's books.
+I have written the first six, and I have the last four "Color of Love" books already in mind, with notes on each one in various stages of completion.
+Although I'm writing my ten-book collection for print, because I love movies, I cannot help but imagine every scene I write as a scene in a movie.

-For me, it's not possible NOT TO SEE my books as movies.
-It simply comes along with writing them, and I'm sure this is true for other writers as well.
+It might never happen (then again, it might), but, for me, it's not possible not to write, and it's not possible NOT TO SEE my books as movies.
+It simply comes along with writing them, and I'm sure this is true for many other writers as well.
 And there's another good reason for writers to want to see their books adapted to film.
 Once a story becomes a movie, it has the potential to reach millions who might never read the book.
-At the same time, a movie can also inspire more people to want to read the book that inspired the movie!
+At the same time, a movie can also inspire more people to want to read the book that inspired the movie.

 © 2012 Sallie B Middlebrook PhD